chef/automate/components/automate-chef-io/content/docs/node-integrations.md

 ## Google Cloud Platform Account Scanning with Chef Automate

 Run scans against your GCP account infrastructure using Chef Automate.
-Set up Chef Automate to detect and scan the nodes in your Google Cloud Platform (GCP) account by providing your GCP Credentials and creating a _GCP VM Node Manager_.
+Set up Chef Automate to detect and scan the nodes in your Google Cloud Platform (GCP) account by providing your GCP Credentials and creating a _GCP Node Manager_.
 To create a GCP Node Manager, navigate to _Node Integrations_, click on `Create Integration`, and you should see _Google Cloud_ as one of your node management service options.
 See the Chef InSpec documentation for more infomation about [resources](https://www.inspec.io/docs/reference/resources/#gcp-resources).

 To run a GCP scan in Chef Automate: